 Are you currently in the B2B space only or people like me are also the ones you are targeting?

 We are a B2B2C company.
 We are primarily dealing with the Microsofts and Facebooks of the world.
 The reason for that is that it gives us the best opportunity of scaling up faster.

-If I have to have all the people to plant trees, not only will it be difficult but also challenging in terms of scaling up.
+If I have to have all the people plant trees, not only will it be difficult but also challenging in terms of scaling up.
 Also, there are a couple of brands working in the space that have a significant market presence.
-Interestingly, every brand with whom we work, they have their own way of tweaking the story and that I think is a powerful thing.
+Interestingly, every brand with whom we work, they have its own way of tweaking the story and that I think is a powerful thing.